How to spend one glorious day in Barcelona

 Gothic Quarter

-The Gothic Quarter, which is made up of a network of small streets, is quaint and charming in design.
-The area is weighed in history and boasts incredible buildings dating back to medieval times.
+Venture further into the Barri Gòtic (Gothic Quarter), the oldest part of Barcelona, situated right next to Plaça de Catalunya.
+With its narrow medieval streets and historic buildings juxtaposed with modern shops and cafes, you’ll feel like you’ve stepped back in time.
+The Gothic Quarter, is made up of a network of small streets, is quaint and charming in design.
+The area is full of history and boasts incredible buildings dating back to medieval times.

 Although you can spend the entire day walking through the Gothic Quarter, there are a few main attractions to prioritise.
 These include Barcelona Catédral and the Barcelona History Museum.
 This area is the best to explore the ancient city, with scatterlings of modern cafes and bars to remind you of the present time.